mourningcloak

 Jezebel, Question Mark, Monkey Puzzle, Karner Blues, and Psyche.
 Five

-movements have also been arranged for oboe and harp for oboist
+movements have been arranged by the composer for oboist

 The composer